Professional Career Opportunities - Job Title Details

 Biologists perform professional biological conservation work to protect, manage, and restore New York State's fish, wildlife, and marine species, and these species' habitats.
 Employees develop scientific expertise within the covered areas; apply general theories and principles of resource management to particular situations; evaluate ecological conditions and data; make recommendations; author various written products; interact with the public; perform administrative functions related to the area of purview; and may supervise subordinate staff.
 All positions exist within parenthetic titles that designate specialization in a certain area.
 Employees within the "Wildlife" parenthetic evaluate the health and status of wildlife populations; investigate and document the condition of wildlife habitats; promote public appreciation of wildlife resources; develop and implement sportsman education programs; and recommend regulations and actions within areas of purview.
-These positions primarily are located in the New York State Department of Environmental Conservation, and may work at a central office or regional offices.

 Trainees will receive a combination of structured training, on-the-job training, and/or practical job performance to gain the knowledge and experience necessary to function at the full performance level.

 You must meet the requirements below to qualify for this title.